Best Chess Openings for Beginners

 Petroff Defense

-In the Petroff, Black mirrors White moves in the first moments of the game.
+In the Petroff, Black mirrors White’s moves in the first moments of the game.
+Instead of defending the e5 pawn, Black counterattacks White’s pawn on e4.
+The message is simple: if you take my pawn, I’ll take yours.

 3.Nxe5 d6 4.Nf3 Nxe4